6 Shillinglee Waterlooville Hampshire PO7 5RW

 Overview of The Act

 The Party Wall etc. Act 1996 states that you must tell your neighbours if you intend to carry out any building work near or on your shared property boundary, or ‘party wall’, in England and Wales.

 The Act came into force on 1 July 1997 and applies throughout England and Wales.
 The Act provides a framework for preventing and/or resolving disputes relating to party walls, party structures, boundary walls and excavations near neighbouring buildings and structures.

-Party walls stand on the land of 2 or more owners and can either form part of a building or not form part of a building, such as a garden wall (not wooden fences or hedges).
+Party walls stand on the land of 2 or more owners and can either form part of a building or not form part of a building, such as a garden wall.
 Walls on one owner’s land used by other owners (2 or more) to separate their buildings are also party walls.

 When considering an extension or a loft conversion you are likely to be considering works covered by The Act, especially if your property is a terraced, semi-

 Anyone intending to carry out works that fall within The Act are required by law to give adjoining owners written notice of their plans.
 This applies to private properties, government, local authority, Crown and other properties.